Automely — AI

 Angular PWA & App Shell

-Deployment of offline-first mobile web experiences using Angular Service Worker and optimized rendering strategies for fast LCP.
+Deployment of offline-first mobile web experiences using Angular Service Worker and optimised rendering strategies for fast LCP.

 Enterprise Component Systems